MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M06-empower-workforce-copilot-hr/08-Ex2-4-use-researcher-agent-gather-insights.md

 Perform the following steps to complete this task:

-1. In your Microsoft Edge browser, you should still be in the **HR Self-Service Assistant** agent.
+1. In your web browser, you should still be in the **HR Self-Service Assistant** agent.
 In the list of agents in the navigation pane, select the **Researcher** agent.

 2. Specify that the agent should use only **Web** sources for this query.
-For this, select **Sources** and then toggle off the remaining sources, leaving only **Web** selected.
+For this, select **Sources** if not already selected and then toggle off the remaining sources, leaving only **Web** selected.

 3. Enter a prompt that asks the agent to create a report analyzing Fargo and all surrounding communities within a 40-mile radius in both North Dakota and Minnesota.
 Use the most recent data available.
 Rank the cities based on overall quality of life and family-friendliness, and explain key trade-offs involved.
 Summarize its findings in a table for easy comparison.
 Include factors such as: